How much does it cost to clean air ducts?Get a free quote now

 How long does it take to clean air ducts?

 Air duct cleaning can take anywhere from an hour to a full day, depending on the size of your home, your ducts, and whether you DIY or get a professional in.
+If you’re computing how much to clean heating ducts, take into account the time that you will spend.

 Should I get my ducts cleaned professionally?